charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 ls ~/Git
 </pre>

 It should show that you have a JsObjects directory.
-Don't forget:

-- sudo apt-get install python

 ## Billing After Quarter Ends {#billing-after}